Florent2/rails_blank_app/README_APP.md

 * create the dev database: `bundle exec rake db:create`
 * load the database schema: `bundle exec rake db:schema:load`
 * seed the database: `bundle exec rake db:seed`
+* run `bundle exec Guard` to ease some aspects of development and testing (optional)
 * launch LiveReload and add the application folder if you want app asset changes apply live in your browser

 Deployment